EclipseFdn/events.eclipse.org/content/2021/saam-mobility/_index.md

 [//]: # (Best Paper Award)
 {{< grid/section-container class="featured-section-row text-center" isMarkdown="true">}}
 # Best Paper Award
-We are pleased to be able to announce that the SAAM Mobility Best Paper Award for 2021 has been awarded to **Junhyung Ki, Sebastian Schildt, Andreas Hastall, Sven Erik Jeroschewski and Robert Höttger** for their paper on 'Eclipse KUKSA.val for SCR Anti-Tampering Monitoring in Heavy Vehicles'.
+We are pleased to announce that the **SAAM Mobility Best Paper Award** for 2021 has been awarded to **Junhyung Ki, Sebastian Schildt, Andreas Hastall, Sven Erik Jeroschewski and Robert Höttger** for their paper on 'Eclipse KUKSA.val for SCR Anti-Tampering Monitoring in Heavy Vehicles'.

 ![Best Paper Award](images/best_paper_award.png)